viettelcloud-provider/terraform-provider-viettelidc/docs/data-sources/identity_group_v3.md

 ---
 subcategory: "Identity / Keystone"
 layout: "openstack"
-page_title: "OpenStack: viettelidc_identity_group_v3"
+page_title: "ViettelIdc: viettelidc_identity_group_v3"
 sidebar_current: "docs-openstack-datasource-identity-group-v3"
 description: |-
-  Get information on an OpenStack Group.
+  Get information on an ViettelIdc Group.
 ---

 # viettelidc\_identity\_group\_v3

-Use this data source to get the ID of an OpenStack group.
+Use this data source to get the ID of an ViettelIdc group.

-~> **Note:** You _must_ have admin privileges in your OpenStack cloud to use this resource.
+~> **Note:** You _must_ have admin privileges in your ViettelIdc cloud to use this resource.

 ## Example Usage